 If beaches are what you're after, rent a bike or ride the bus the 5 miles (8 km) to the sandy beaches of Lumbarda.
 Afterward, grab a bite to eat and pair it with the local dry white, Grk, indigenous to Lumbarda and nowhere else.

 Day 4: Wine Tasting & Cycling Tour in Lumbarda

-Today, you take a cycling tour (private or with a group) across the island from Korčula Town to Lumbarda with stops along the way to visit beaches and local wineries.
+Today, you'll take a cycling tour (private or with a group) across the island from Korčula Town to Lumbarda with stops along the way to visit beaches and local wineries.
 The tour typically takes 3-5 hours.

-Pick up your bike and meet your guide in Korčula and ride out of the town to head south toward Lumbarda.
-You will cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mt.
-Ilija on the nearby Pelješac peninsula.
-This gentle route explores the ancient and historical sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
-Boasting beautiful beaches and centuries-old winemaking traditions, the village of Lumbarda is home to Grk, a white grape variety that will pair well with your lunch or dinner.
+Pick up your bike and meet your guide in Korčula and ride out of the town south toward Lumbarda.
+You'll cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea.
+This gentle route explores the historical sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
+Boasting beautiful beaches and centuries-old winemaking traditions, Lumbarda is home to Grk, a white grape variety that will pair well with your lunch.
 Some of Croatia's best white wines are produced on Korčula and you won't be left wanting.

 Spend some time relaxing on one of Lumbarda's beaches before returning to Korčula Town for the evening.